 4. Refresh with a shower

 Another tip for surviving a long layover?
 Freshening up thanks to a shower.
-You can use the showers in two pay-to-enter airport lounges, or head to the Wyndham hotel across the street for a spa package.
+You can use the showers in two pay-to-enter airport lounges or head to the Costa del Sol Wyndham Hotel across the street for a spa package.

 5. Relax at the spa

 Pamper yourself!
 Spa Express offers manicures/pedicures, facials, massage services and more.
-Express Massage offers – you guessed it – speedy chair massages.
+Express Massage provides – you guessed it – speedy chair massages.

 6. Go sightseeing

-If you’re feeling adventurous or simply need to get away from the airport, take yourself on a tour of Lima.
+If you’re feeling adventurous or need to get away from the airport, take a tour of Lima.

-Public transit is limited, so you’ll want to take an airport shuttle or taxi – both of which take about 45 minutes to reach the Miraflores neighborhood.
-For that reason, we only recommend leaving the airport behind if you’ve got 7+ hours before that next flight.
-For shuttles, look for the Airport Express Lima signs, or hire the licensed taxis from the Arrivals Hall – Taxi Green is the most affordable.
+Public transit is limited, so you’ll want to take an airport shuttle or taxi – both of which take about 45 minutes to reach the Miraflores neighbourhood.
+Therefore, we only recommend leaving the airport behind if you’ve got 7+ hours before that next flight.
+For shuttles, look for the Airport Express Lima signs or hire the licensed taxis from the Arrivals Hall – Taxi Green is the most affordable.

 Stroll the Miraflores district, which has a European feel and is known for its restaurants, shops, and parks and its proximity to the beach.
-Tour the Museo Larco, built on a historic property and covering art and history in Peru – we especially like its long hours, open daily from 9am-10pm.
+Tour the Museo Larco, built on a historic property covering art and history in Peru – we especially like its long hours, open daily from 9 a.m. to 10 p.m.
 Watch the nightly light show at the Circuito Magico del Agua.
-For modern art galleries and a hip vibe, explore the Barranco neighborhood.
+For modern art galleries and a hip vibe, explore the Barranco neighbourhood.

 Sip a pisco sour or two, but don’t forget to head back to the airport with plenty of time before your flight.

-WiFi is only free for 30 minutes per device, so browse wisely.
+WiFi is only free for 1 hour (from the time you log in, and you can not save time for later use) per device, so browse wisely.
 Pay to upgrade for additional access.

-Airport staff tolerate overnight campers because many international flights arrive late and domestic flights take off in the early morning.
+Airport staff tolerate overnight campers because many international flights arrive late, and domestic flights take off in the early morning.
 Areas inside Security tend to be more comfortable, with plenty of benches.
-You may have to stay pre-Security until your departure time gets closer, so head to the food court where many travellers spread out on the floor.
-The Starbucks here is reportedly the most comfortable, with padded benches and better WiFi.
+You may have to stay pre-security until your departure time gets closer, so head to the food court, where many travellers spread out on the floor.
+The Starbucks is reportedly the most comfortable, with padded benches and better WiFi.
 Wherever you are, plan on bright lights and non-stop announcements.
-Rather a proper hotel room?
-One hotel is located directly across from the terminal, with day rooms and spa packages available.
+Would you prefer a proper hotel room?
+Costa del Sol Wyndham Lima Airport is located directly across from the terminal, with day rooms and spa packages available.
 Other hotels are nearby, though free shuttles aren’t common.
 See our Lima Airport Guide for details and locations.

 These are just a few things to do on a layover at Lima Airport.
 Visit our Lima Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.